ATpoint/NGS_Pipelines/README.md

   - zstd=1.4.5=h6597ccf_2' > environment.yml

 #/ Install into the created environment:
-conda env create --file environment.yml
+conda install --name Pipelines --file environment.yml

 #/ Activate the environment, this should be included into the SLURM submission scripts:
 eval "$(conda shell.bash hook)"